ElectricRCAircraftGuy/eRCaGuy_PPM_Writer/README.md

-Readme last updated: 2 July 2015
+Readme Written: 2 July 2015
+last updated: 13 Aug.
+2015

+#License: GPLv3 or later (ignore whatever the files say; it is GPLv3)

 **Instructions**